 A new approach of organ perfusion

 IKORUS® is an innovative monitoring system that allows physicians to go beyond the "Whole Body" approach.
-It provides metrics about perfusion of key organs and could serve as a possible guide to refine treatments, both in intensive care medicine and high-risk surgery.
+It provides metrics about organ perfusion and could serve as a possible guide to refine treatments, both in intensive care medicine and high-risk surgery.

 Because low perfusion of organs can occur, even when systemic hemodynamics are normal, the use of IKORUS® could target new approaches of resuscitation, based not only on arterial pressure-based endpoints, but also tissue perfusion-based endpoints.

 Enhanced Individualization of Arterial Pressure value targets